aedocw/epub2tts/README.md

 To skip reading any links, add: `--skiplinks`

 Using `--scan` will list excerpts of each chapter, then exit.
 This is helpful for finding which chapter to start and end on if you want to skip bibliography, TOC, etc.

+Using `--export txt` will export the entire book to text file.
+This will honor `--start` and `--end` arguments as well.

 To specify which chapter to start on (ex 3): `--start 3`